 - Young learner courses are divided into life stages: Lower Primary for 6-7 years old, Upper Primary Starter and Primary Plus for 8-10 years old, Lower Secondary for 11-13 years old, Upper Secondary and Secondary Plus for 14-17 years old.
 When your child turns 18, they can join an adult group in the next academic term or straightaway upon their birthday if they wish to.

 Courses for 6-17 year olds are also divided by level.

 Structure of the year: One academic year for children of all age categories consists of 96 clock hours divided into two terms of 48 hours.
 Almost all Young Learner CEFR levels take two academic years to complete (please see table below which displays the levels for different life stages).

-- Summer Intensive courses in June, July and August follow the Spring Term and consist of 20-hour courses.
-These offer a range of options.
+- Summer Intensive courses take place in June, July and August follow the 2nd Term.

 - British Council holidays do not always coincide with school breaks – please check the calendar carefully.